The Goddess within

 Fact of the matter is that we somewhere enjoy the role of a martyr.
 We have a sense of pride about all the sacrifices we make in our lives because we are a “woman”.
 I once asked someone “What will happen if you were not at home for a week?”
 Somewhere most of us are afraid of this answer.

-My sense of pride comes from this template of woman we have in our brains.
-I may crib and cry about how I have to manage everything but I secretly need it to feel a sense of fulfillment.
+Our sense of pride comes from this template of woman we have in our brains.
+We may crib and cry about how WE have to manage everything but WE secretly need it to feel a sense of fulfillment.
 I met this woman who complained about how she had to do everything in the house.
 “Not one thing will be done if I am not around”.
 She felt exhausted and worn out.
 So we got her admitted in the hospital for a few days.
 Guess what?
 The family did not die of starvation, there were no plague rats in the house and the kids did not flunk school.
 Was the woman happy?
 No she cried because no one needed her.

 A woman’s sense of self worth seems to have become directly proportional to the sacrifices she feels she makes.
 “I sacrificed my career for my house” feels so much better than “I chose to look after my house.”
 Imagine you go out for a day out with your friends.
 You come back to see your husband and kids had fun all day, ate well, kids did homework and no tornado hit your house.
 Can you in all honesty tell me that you not a wee bit jealous?
 Did you not walk around the house to find a reason to complain maybe the packets of chilly flakes that did not go in the dustbin or the clothes that your husband did not hang?